Once you have Perfect Soft Scrambled Eggs, you’ll never go back to overcooked, dry eggs again!

 The next step is the scramble itself.
 I let the eggs set in the butter pan for about 2 minutes then just as the egg starts to cook on the outside, I used a spatula to go around the pan in a circle lifting the cooked egg as I went, continuing slowly lifting all of the egg until it finished cooking to my desired consistency.Perfect.
 No need for a filler.
 No need for a lot of time.
-Just butter, eggs, and cheese all perfectly softly scrambled.
+Just butter, eggs, and cheese for Perfect Soft Scrambled Eggs.
 These bad boys with a buttered slice of homemade rye bread?
 What more do you need for breakfast?

 - 4 large eggs